 After six months of conflict, thousands of civilians have died, most of the region’s 5.5 million people urgently need humanitarian aid, and more than 2 million are displaced.
 Ethiopian and Eritrean soldiers are accused of blocking food aid and stopping farmers from harvesting, plowing, or planting, and killing livestock and looting farm equipment.

 The instability comes as millions in the Tigray region are recovering from the country’s worst locust outbreak in 25 years, a deadly season of flooding, and severe droughts that displaced thousands of people.
 These compounding challenges, worsened by the climate crisis, destroyed agricultural yields and made food difficult to access across the country.

-Famine and continuing conflict put hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.
+Famine largely due to continuing conflict put hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.